-All campus bulletin boards are the private property of Fredonia.
+All campus bulletin boards are the private property of The State University of New York at Fredonia.
 Those wishing to advertise events or promote commercial activities must strictly adhere to the campus' posting policies.

 All student organizations, academic and departmental offices, and individual faculty and staff who wish to advertise sanctioned events and programs on the Fredonia campus must obtain a posting stamp for their poster/flyer from the Campus Life Office before it is hung.
 With the exception of the promotion of alcohol, where a strict campus policy is enforced, it is not the intent or responsibility of the Campus Life staff to censor information, but to verify that the poster/flyer promotes a legitimate campus event.
 Campus event posters/flyers that receive the "Approved for Posting" stamp may be posted on any designated campus bulletin board.
 In order to allow space for groups to advertise their events, the college asks that promotions are limited to one flyer/poster per bulletin board.
 Posters and flyers should not be posted in a manner that covers or obstructs another organization's promotion.

 Posters may not be displayed on faculty or staff office bulletin boards or next to resident assistant rooms without the permission of the faculty or staff member.
-Posters are not permitted on doors, windows, and walkways, in or on elevators, on cement columns, floors, signposts, parked cars, bus shelters, vending machines, or building exteriors.
+Posters are not permitted on doors, windows, and walkways, in or on elevators, indoor cement columns that don't have bulletin boards, floors, signposts, parked cars, bus shelters, vending machines, or building exteriors.
 In addition, posters may not be posted on bulletin boards next to classroom entrances.
 These boards are intended for use by the instructors to post pertinent class information.
 The chalking or painting of sidewalks or cement columns is also prohibited.

 All posters/flyers are to be in direct proportion to the bulletin boards and at no time exceed 19" x 32."
 Posters may be displayed for a maximum of two weeks prior to the event.
 It is the responsibility of event organizers to remove the posters immediately after the event has concluded.
 Both stipulations are intended to provide equal advertising space to other event organizers.